dimosthe/defect-tolerance-nanoarchitectures/README.md

 k should be found from the given n, which is based both on the defect rate of the crossbar and the efficiency of the particular mapping algorithm.

+## Mapping algorithms
+The idea behind each algorithm can be found in:
+* M.B.
+Tahoori.
+A mapping algorithm for defect-tolerance of reconfigurable nano- architectures. pages 668–672.
+Computer-Aided Design, 2005.
+ICCAD-2005.
+IEEE/ACM
+International Conference on, Nov.
+2005. (exact.c, tahoori.c)
+* A.A.
+Al-Yamani, S. Ramsundar, and D.K.
+Pradhan.
+A defect tolerance scheme for nanotechnology circuits.
+Circuits and Systems I: Regular Papers, IEEE Transactions on, 54(11):2402–2409, Nov.
+2007. (ram.c)
+* Costas Argyrides, G. Dimosthenous, Pradhan D.K., C. A. Lisboa, and L. Carro.
+Re- liability aware yield improvement technique for nanotechnology based circuits.
+ACM, 2009. (costas.c)

 ## Requirements
 * gcc compiler
 * Windows